anyafp/ece4960/_labs/lab2.md

 In Lab 2, we first began by understanding how the ADC (analog-to-digital converter) works.
 We then moved on to using the h-bridge to control motors, testing out the different speeds and directions that the wheels can move.
 Since the wheels were not completely identical, it was important to calibrate the wheels such that they would move at the same speed.
 Finally, integrating the photoresistors was an essential part of the lab so that the robot could sense the intensity of light and react to it appropriately.

+## Understanding the ADC

+In this part of the lab, we applied what we had learned about the ADC from class.
+From the material covered in class as well as the ATMega4809 Datasheet, I learned that the ADC prescaler generates the ADC clock from any CPU clock **above 100kHz**.

 ## H-Bridge

 <p align="center"><img src="../../images/lab2/hbridge.png" height="170" width="250"><br>H-Bridge Pinout (taken from lab handout)</p>